qwemnb/Just-Saving-The-Lantern/README.md

 Initialization is idempotent and preserves existing messages.
 The database is local runtime data and is excluded from Git.

-The seeded `initial` Helios configuration remains an unused placeholder.
+In a newly initialized database, the seeded `initial` Helios configuration is an unused placeholder.
 The first accepted API-backed turn creates a separate immutable configuration with the requested model, exact system instructions, settings, and empty tool list.

 ## Run the application